A topic from the subject of Experimentation in Chemistry.

 Procedure:

-1. Fill one beaker with HCl and the other with NaOH.
+2. Fill one beaker with a dilute solution of HCl and the other with a dilute solution of NaOH.
+Note the concentrations used.

 Observations:

-• When the HCl and NaOH solutions are mixed together, a reaction occurs that produces heat and gas.
+• When the dilute HCl and NaOH solutions are mixed, a neutralization reaction occurs, producing heat (exothermic reaction) and salt (NaCl) and water (H₂O).

 Significance:

-This experiment demonstrates the importance of wearing gloves in the laboratory.
+This experiment demonstrates the importance of wearing gloves and appropriate personal protective equipment (PPE) in the laboratory.
 The gloves protect the skin from the corrosive chemicals used in the experiment.
-If the gloves had not been worn, the chemicals could have caused skin irritation or burns.
+Even dilute solutions can cause skin irritation or burns with prolonged exposure.
+The safety goggles protect the eyes from splashes.
+The lab coat protects clothing.

 Additional Safety Tips: